DuncanCragg/OnexOS/README-App.md

  - Build a house from panels linked into rooms and rooms linked together
  - Then build a street made of links to all the houses of your family
+ - Add some extra houses by creating one house and dropping its link up the street
  - Then build a city with links to the streets
- - Leave messages around linked to the walls of the family virtual home kitchen
+ - Leave messages around linked (pinned) to the walls of the family virtual home
- - Then collect those onto a pinboard by grabbing and pasting their links
+ - Then collect all of those onto a kitchen pinboard by grabbing and pasting all of their links
+ - Now if someone changes a message in their virtual bedroom, someone in the kitchen sees that
  - Create a 2D chat room, which has lists of links to messages and to family members
  - But then meet in a 3D room to chat as well; a room links to the people present
- - Put down a library on the high street full of links to documents you have each created
+ - Put down a library on the high street full of links collecting the best documents you have each created
- - Or even holiday plans, favourite recipes or music reviews
+ - Maybe the holiday plans, favourite recipes or music reviews you each have in your rooms
- - Sit in the library surrounded by links to snippets of text and images while you compose a story
+ - Collect some links to snippets of text and images that you find useful for a short story you're writing
+ - Sit in the library and surround yourself with (links to) those snippets while you compose it
- - Next to the library, place a gallery with walls linking to everyone's favourite photos
+ - Next to the library, place a gallery with walls linking to everyone's favourite photos in their albums or photo frames
- - Rebuild the gallery to create many rooms organised by theme
+ - Rebuild the gallery to create many rooms organised by theme; a picture matching two themes can appear twice
  - Create a billboard with links to text paragraphs and images, describing an upcoming event you'll all attend
  - Remind everyone by putting the billboard up along the street, by simply dropping its link down
+ - If the event time changes, when you edit the billboard, all instances around update
  - Create signs pointing the way to landmarks, containing a link to allow direct teleporting
  - Create a warehouse store full of links to 3D objects to share with each other
  - Fill it with plants, tables, trees, rocks, houses, castles
+ - If you want to use something, you don't walk out with it, you just grab a link to it and drop it where you want
- - You can create a pretty tree on a little hill
+ - Create a pretty tree on a little hill
  - Then multiply that up to a forest on a mountain by dropping hill and tree links all over
  - Attach that mountain to the back of your city with just a link, and another link to get back again
  - If a family member makes a fantasy village, they can share its link with the family in the chat room
  - Then you can pin the village to the top of the mountain with its link and a link back

+Even your avatar has a link.
+So if you meet someone, grab their link and now whenever you want to see where they are, just view that link!
+And you're only truly "in" a place if it links to your avatar, so you can visit somewhere invisibly if you want.

 ### What's the nearest "competitor"?